Reigate College Reigate College

 Hello and welcome to the Biology Department here at Reigate College.

-My name is Alys Dreux and I’m the course leader for Biology A Level.
+My name is Alys Dreux and I’m the Head of Biology A Level.
 Biology is a really popular A Level choice and I’m really pleased you’re planning on taking it as one of your A Level options.

-To help prepare you for the course and to get you excited about studying it at A Level, I’d like you to complete the tasks and activities below (that are being released in three phases).
-Many of the initial tasks are exploratory in nature, so give you the opportunity to delve more deeply into a specific topic, if its an area of of particular interest to you.
+To help prepare you for the course and to get you excited about studying it at A Level, I’d like you to complete the tasks and activities below.
+Many of the initial tasks are exploratory in nature, so give you the opportunity to delve more deeply into a specific topic, if its an area of particular interest to you.

 You’re not required to formally submit your findings, but you’ll have the chance to share what you’ve learnt with teachers and fellow Biologists when you start at the College in September.